pashford/zfswiki/wiki/Install-Git.md

 ## Install the Software Package

 The first step is to actually install the Git software package.
 This package can be found in the repositories used by most Linux distributions.
-If your distribution isn't listed here, please have a look in the [official Git documentation][git-install-linux].
+If your distribution isn't listed here, or you'd like to install from source, please have a look in the [official Git documentation][git-install-linux].

 ### Red Hat and CentOS